davidcim/wirinj/README.md

 ### Heuristic rules

 `Autowiring` works only for arguments that have a _type annotation_:
-- If the type of the annotation is a `class`, as with `dog: Dog` in the previous example, a _singleton_ will be generated.
+- If the annotation is a `class`, as with `dog: Dog` in the previous example, a _singleton_ will be generated.
-- If the type is a `Type[class]`, as with `horse_factory: Type[Horse]`, a _factory_ will be provided.
+- If it is `Type[class]`, as with `horse_factory: Type[Horse]`, a _factory_ will be provided.
-- If the injection occurs in a factory, as when `horse_factory()` is called, an _instance_ will be created.
+- If the injection comes from a factory, as when `horse_factory()` is called, an _instance_ will be created.

 ### Autowiring for production

 In my opinion, this kind of _magic_ should not be used in production environments;
-you should not take the risk to leave such important wiring decisions in the hands of a heuristic algorithm.
+you should not take the risk of leaving such important wiring decisions in the hands of an heuristic algorithm.

 Fortunately, you can use `AutowiringReport` class to easily convert the autowiring configuration into a regular dependency definition: